 Association of breakpoints with methylation, chromatin states and active regions

 Methylation levels from H1ESC line showed no change close to breakpoints of all classes (Fig. S3).
 We next searched for an association of deleted regions with hypomethylated regions in sperm as compared to H1ESC {REF PMID: 21925323}.
-Strong association was observed for STEI and NAHR deletions (Fig. 3B).
-In particular, the STEI deletions were five times and NAHR depletions were over two times more likely to reside in hypomethylated regions than the genomic average (p-value=XXX and p-value=XXX accordingly).
+Strong association was observed for TEI and NAHR breakpoints (Fig. 3B).
+In particular, the TEI breakpoints were five times and NAHR breakpoints were over two times more likely to reside in hypomethylated regions than expected by chance (both p-values < 2x10-4).
 Demethylation of transposable elements in sperm was known for a while.
 But similar effect for NAHR deletions may explain their correlation with reduced C to T substitutions density in CpG. {REF Lupski about hypomethylation~SVs in sperm?
 PMID: 22615578}